Menu

 Guidelines for displaying shipping information:

-• Add geo-targeting notification (and mention a country/city of a shopper) that will show that you are delivering to the shopper's location based on his IP (i.e. "Free Shipping within 2 days to Miami" or "Free Shipping to the USA within 5 days")
+• Add geo-targeting notification (and mention a country/city of a shopper, if applicable for your business) that will show that you are delivering to the shopper's location based on his IP (i.e. "Free Shipping within 2 days to Miami" or "Free Shipping to the USA within 5 days")

 • Add shipping costs (if you have paid shipping, show the cheapest option).
 That recommendation is great for stores with free shipping.
 But if you have very expensive shipping, that can have a more negative impact at this funnel stage.
 So be careful with it;

-• Add delivery time (show that information if you have fast shipping.
-If deliver time takes more than 2-3 weeks, then it's better to show that information only on the shipping method step)
+• Add delivery time if you have fast shipping.
+If deliver time takes more than 2-3 weeks, then it's better to show that information only on the shipping method step.

-There are 2 geo-targeted notifications: the sticky bar at the top and the shipping section below the Paypal button.
-As a result, it's absolutely clear for potential customers from the UK that they get free shipping on orders over $50.
+And the last good example from Conscious Items: there are 2 geo-targeted notifications: the sticky bar at the top and the shipping section below the Paypal button.
+As a result, it's clear for potential UK customers that they get free shipping on orders over $50.

-If you are still unsure about this guideline, you can check Baymard's article, where they go deep about it.
+If you are still unsure about this guideline, you can check Baymard's article, where they go into depth about it.
 And here's another good read where they explain why placing just a free shipping banner in the header is not very effective.

 Important: